• 4,000 firms

 Certifications and compliances

-For a more complicated workload such as bookkeeping and coding, companies might request certification to verify their expertise in using a certain tool.
+For more complicated data entry jobs such as bookkeeping and coding, you may request certification to verify candidates’ expertise in using certain computer software programs.

 This goes the same with handling medical and financial records.
 Businesses are required to follow proper compliances to assure the security and confidentiality of sensitive data they handle.
 Freelancers often provide these as a part of their qualifications and skill sets.